 Answer: All career employees are eligible for reassignment if they have met the 12/18-month requirement in their current installation as defined in the MOU Re: Transfers.
 For transfers within the geographical area covered by a District, or to any adjacent District, an employee must have 18 months of career service in his/her present installation prior to requesting reassignment to another installation.
 For transfers outside the geographical area as described above, the employee must have 12 months of career service in his/her present installation prior to requesting reassignment to another installation.
-(Pages 307-311 of the 2015 Collective Bargaining Agreement).
+(Refer to MOU Re: Transfers, pages 348-351 of the 2021-2024 Collective Bargaining Agreement).